Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 ```

 With any other version, and with none at all, dnf 5 reads the file and applies nothing in it.
 The check reports that as locks that are not applied rather than as locks in place.

+Where the summary says a lock configuration could not be read, the locks are there and the check is the one that cannot see them, see the last section below.

 ### `The package manager refuses N lock configurations, so installing and upgrading fails on this host`